-The table below sets out the effect on the Fund's statement of profit or loss and other comprehensive income and net assets attributable to holders of redeemable units of a reasonably possible weakening in the individual equity market prices of 1% at 31 December.
+The table below sets out the effect on the Fund's statement of comprehensive income and net assets attributable to holders of redeemable units of a reasonably possible weakening in the individual equity market prices of 1% at 31 December.
 The analysis assumes that all other variables, in particular interest and foreign currency rates remain constant.

-Effect in AED thousands 2014 2013 Investments at fair value through profit or loss 2,075 1,258 Effect in % of net assets Investments at fair value through profit or loss 0.99 0.99
+Effect in AED thousands 2015 2014 Investments at fair value through profit or loss 1,585 2,076 Effect in per unit of net assets - Net impact on profit or loss and net assets attributable to holders of redeemable units 0.085 0.095